-This appendix contains some simulated realizations to illustrate different variograms specified by <type> in <variogram>.
+This appendix contains some realizations made by stochastic simulation to illustrate different variograms specified by <type> in <variogram>.
 All realizations have the same expectation and standard deviation.
 The <range> is one fifth of the length of the sides.
 All realizations are generated using the same random <seed> so that many features appear similar.